 In the story of the guilty and unsympathetic queen, the queen takes a lover, and together they usually kill the king and disinherit the heir.
-This son leaves court and eventually, through his feats of arms, discredits his adulterous mother and restores himself to the throne.
-In Generydes, the king of India's wife commits adultery with their steward, Amelok.
+This son leaves court and eventually, through his feats of arms, discredits his adulterous mother and restores himself to the throne.34 In Generydes, the king of India's wife commits adultery with their steward, Amelok.
 While hunting, the king is led by a magic stag to the princess of Syria, who tells him of his wife's affair and her plot to kill him.
 The princess of Syria eventually gives birth to the king's son and names him Generydes.
 When Generydes grows up, he travels to his father's court, where his father's wife tries to seduce him.
 Generydes leaves the court and goes to the court of the sultan of Persia.
-The romance recounts his adventures in Persia, but later Generydes must then come to the sultan of Persia's aid when Persia is invaded.
+The romance recounts his adventures in Persia, but later Generydes returns to India to help his father, who has fled from his evil wife.
+However, Generydes must then come to the sultan of Persia's aid when Persia is invaded.
 He conquers the sultan's enemies, marries the sultan's daughter and then he returns to India to defeat his father's wife and her lover and subsequently succeeds to both the thrones of India and Persia.